-Mindfulness forms an integral part of the Parallel Dreams Coaching Method of Learn, Enjoy, Flow & Grow.
-We use mindfulness strategies to develop attention skills and a mindful approach to learning to aid skill development within all of our Courses and Coaching services.
+Mindfulness forms an integral part of the Parallel Dreams Coaching Academy Method of Learn, Enjoy, Flow & Grow.
+We use mindfulness strategies to develop attention skills and a mindful approach to learning to aid skill development within all of our Online Courses and Coaching services.

 Derek Tate is a qualified Meditation & Mindfulness Teacher and has developed mindfulness meditation and mindful communication activities as part of his MSc in Applied Positive Psychology research.
 These tools are available on our Documents & Tools page.
 Please note that site registration is required for this page and by signing up you agree to receiving updates and information about our services and products*.